dx-han/dx-han/README.md

 -->

 Recently, I'm a CMU graduate student major in software engineering.
 I worked as a data scientist for applied machine learning and business analysis for the last three years.
-But now, I decide to be a software engineer as my next career goal.
+And now, I decide to be a software engineer as my next career goal.
 I firmly believe that interdisciplinary talent is who I could be.